Infinitely divisible priors for multivariate survival functions: Exchangeable min-id sequences and infinitely divisible random measures

 Let us end this section by providing the connection of IDEMs and exchangeable min-id sequences.
 First, we formulate a condition which ensures that $\bmX\sim\minid(\mu)$ is real-valued. \begin{cond} The IDEM $\mu$ on $E_d $ satisfies $\lim_{n\to\infty}\mu\lc \{ \bmx \in E_d\mid x_i\leq n\} \rc=\infty$ almost surely for all $1\leq i\leq d$. \end{cond}

-The following theorem is the main technical ingredient for the derivation of the posterior distribution.
+The following theorem is one of the main technical ingredients for the derivation of the posterior distribution.
 It shows that randomizing the exponent measure of a min-id random vector by an IDEM yields an exchangeable min-id sequence, conditionally on $\mu$ as well as unconditionally (i.e.\ integrating out the randomness of $\mu$).

 \begin{thm} Let $\mu$ denote an IDEM with Lévy-Khintchine characteristics $(\alpha,\nu)$ that satisfies Condition \ref{condsuppminid}.
 Then, we can define a sequence of conditionally i.i.d.\ random vectors $\ubmX\in \R^{d\times\N} $ via